intrbiz/bergamot-site/src/main/views/docs/user/config/guide.md

 Imagine a highly available website or database hosted by a number of servers.
 As long as at least one host is ok, then the cluster is ok.

-It is recommended to define a generic cluster template that all traps will inherit from, this generic template will define common configuration options:
+It is recommended to define a generic cluster template that all clusters will inherit from, this generic template will define common configuration options:

     <cluster template="yes" name="generic-cluster">
         <summary>Generic Cluster</summary>